Electronic Law Library

-- Legal Resources in the UK & Ireland by Delia Venables is a very useful source of information about legal advice available via electronic sources.
+- Venables Legal Resources by Delia Venables is a very useful source of information about legal advice available via electronic sources.

 - The Public Law Project is an independent legal charity which aims to help provide wider access to legal advice.

 Referencing & Legal Writing

 The Department of Law & Criminology’s (DLC) have produced guidelines and standards for acceptable legal writing .
 Guide for Legal Writing.
 OSCOLA – The Oxford University Standard for the Citation of Legal Authorities is also used www.law.ox.ac.uk/sites/files/oxlaw/oscola_4th_edn_hart_2012.pdf

 The library also stock several books on Legal Writing , such as Successful legal writing by Higgins and Tatham; Legal Writing by Webley and Letters to a law student: a guide to studying law at university by McBride.